thehighnibble/thehighnibble.github.io/docs/vt132/operation/vt100/operator/setup-d/README.md

 ## Personality Support

-The FabGL library with which the VT132 is built provides a number of 'Personalities' for different terminals of the era.
+The teminal emulation provides a number of 'Personalities' for different terminals of the era.

 It maps the escape sequences that control these terminals to the equivalent escape sequences for the VT100.